Breaking News | Row over NDDC’s purchase of vehicles for forensic auditors

 “We are here to hand over more tools to the auditors to assist them in the ongoing forensic audit of the commission.

-Spokesperson for NDDC, Darlington Nwauju that in February 2020, the Federal Executive Coumcil (FEC) approved N318million for the lead consultant (Messrs Olumuyiwa Basiru).
+Spokesperson for NDDC, Darlington Nwauju, noted that in February 2020, the Federal Executive Coumcil (FEC) approved N318 million for the lead consultant (Messrs Olumuyiwa Basiru).

 He said: “Our attention has been drawn to the handover of 16 operational vehicles to the lead forensic auditor appointed by the NDDC and 15 other sub-auditors.